VGHao/flutter_memories/README.md

 ## Getting Started

-To run the application, please run the following command in your terminal:
+To run the application, please run the following commands in your terminal:

 1. flutter pub get
 2. flutter build apk